 Notes

-Store leftover vegan biscuits in an airtight container at room temperature for up to 2 days, or refrigerate for up to 5 days.
-For best results, reheat in the oven at 350°F for a few minutes until warm.
+- Storage: Keep any leftover biscuits in an airtight container at room temperature for up to 2 days, or refrigerate for up to 5 days.
+When you’re ready to enjoy them again, pop them in a 350°F oven for a few minutes to bring back their warm, flaky magic.

-Unbaked biscuit dough can be frozen for up to 3 months.
-Place cut biscuits on a baking sheet, freeze until solid, then transfer to a freezer bag.
-Bake straight from the freezer, adding a few extra minutes to the baking time.
+- Freezing and Baking: Got extra dough?
+Freeze those biscuits for later!
+Cut and freeze them on a baking sheet until solid, then transfer to a freezer bag.
+Bake straight from the freezer, adding a few extra minutes to the baking time—no need to thaw.
+Perfect for biscuit emergencies (yes, that’s a thing).

 - Prep Time: 10 minutes